jaspermutsaerts-paqt/adaptable-code/docs/3-separate-interfaces-functionality.md

 For the purpose of this presentation they're considered as completed separate.

-We make sure the supporting clients implement only what they support
+We make sure the clients implement only what they support

 ```php
 class \App\Clients\Microsoft implements